silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 ![Silex v3 in 2023](/assets/twamjiao.jpg "Silex v3 in 2023")

-Silex website builder v1 was released as open source in 2009 and download a million times, then Silex v2 in 2010 was made an online tool and a downloadable app.
+Silex website builder v1 was released as open source in 2009, awarded and downloaded a million times, then Silex v2 in 2010 was an online (open source SaaS) tool as well as a desktop installable app.
 It is time in 2023 for the v3 to rise.
 Every major release means a major rewrite with new tech, a new paradigm.

-Today I'm aiming at a free and open source alternative to Webflow, WordPress Elementor/Divi.
+Today I'm aiming at a free and open source alternative to Webflow and WordPress Elementor/Divi, way faster, hackable, self hosted.

 ## Silex v3: no-code meet static